Russia Denies Allegations It Paid Militants To Kill U.S. Troops As 'Nonsense'

 "Fake."
 "Nonsense."
 "Lies."

-The Kremlin reacted the same way as the White House did to news reports that U.S. intelligence had allegedly found Russia offered bounties on American troops in Afghanistan.
+The Kremlin reacted the same way the White House did to news reports that U.S. intelligence had allegedly found Russia offered bounties on American troops in Afghanistan.

 The Russian Foreign Ministry said the initial story in The New York Times demonstrated the "low intellectual abilities of U.S. intelligence propagandists."
 President Vladimir Putin's spokesman, Dmitry Peskov, called subsequent reports "hoaxes" that damage the reputation of the media that publish them.